pantheon-systems/documentation/source/content/wordpress-cron.md

 ### Problems With Low Traffic Sites

-Low traffic WordPress sites may experience skipped jobs because WP-Cron can't execute jobs if people are not visiting your site.
-This doesn't mean your page will be slow from previous jobs when someone eventually does visit your site.
+WP-Cron will skip jobs in WordPress sites with low traffic.
+This doesn't mean your page will be slow from previous jobs when someone eventually visits your site.
 Regardless of how many jobs WP-Cron has to execute, all jobs are run in the background so your site's performance is not adversely affected.

-Low traffic WordPress sites are put to sleep after either one or twelve hours pass without site visitors (see [idle containers](/application-containers#idle-containers) for more information).
-Pantheon Cron jobs do not run in a sleeping environment.
+Low traffic WordPress sites on Pantheon are put to sleep after either one or twelve hours pass without site visitors (see [idle containers](/application-containers#idle-containers) for more information).
+Pantheon Cron jobs do not run in sleeping environments.

 ### Problems With High Traffic Sites